Wednesday, September 27, 2017

 What To Say Next by Julie Buxbaum

 During lunch hour, David always sits by himself in the school cafeteria.
 He's done so for the past 622 days until one day Kit Lowell sits down at his table.
-David, who's not good at names is tempted to her up in his notebook which he uses to keep track of people, the notebook was his sister Miney's idea, suggested after David was bullied in middle school.
+David, who's not good at names, is tempted to add her to his notebook which he uses to keep track of people, The notebook was his sister Miney's idea, suggested after David was bullied in middle school.
 Miney felt he was too trusting, and so they made a list of people, dividing them into those trustworthy and those to avoid.

 Kit is puzzled by David's concern for her.
-She doesn't know much about him except that he's awkward, bumps into people alot and wears headphones when he walks around at school.
+She doesn't know much about him except that he's awkward, frequently bumps into people, and wears headphones when he walks around at school.
 But Kit also remembers that her father suggested she get to know David Drucker, telling her he is an interesting person.
 And she also notices that beneath his long hair, David is rather cute.

 Kit's life becomes even more complicated when she uncovers a devastating secret her parents have been keeping from her.
 She is so angry at her mother that she is no longer speaking with her.
 At the same time she's also asked David to help her figure out how her father was killed in the car accident.
 As her friends continue to question her ongoing friendship with David, Kit and David's friendship continues to blossom.
 But will their new friendship survive as they both face having their inner most secrets unexpectedly revealed?